 This course allows students to demonstrate their mastery of the AACN Essentials.
 Students will demonstrate an advanced level of understanding of nursing science and integrate this knowledge into nursing practice.
-This course contains an Applied Learning Practicum (ALP).
+This course contains an Experiential Learning Clinical (ELC).
 In the first component, graduate students must complete supervised practice experiences in their previously chosen focus area of learning and expertise.
 A total of 50-125 hours are to be spent in the direct care patient role that relates to the student's chosen area of specialization.
 The student will identify a nurse preceptor whom ideally holds a Master's or Doctorate degree.

-NURS 6423 Application Strategies Nursing Administration: Capstone
+NURS6423 Application Strategies for Graduate Nursing: Capstone